Higashioka's homer starts rally as Padres beat Braves 5-4 to sweep NL Wild Card Series

 San Diego eliminated the 111-win Dodgers in a 2022 NLDS.

 Robert Suarez pitched a perfect ninth for the save.
-As soon as pinch-hitter Travis d’Arnaud’s foul pop settled into Higashioka’s mitt for the final out, the crowd started chanting “Beat L.A.!”
+As soon as Higashioka caught pinch-hitter Travis d’Arnaud’s foul pop for the final out — the catcher had to step over first baseman Donovan Solano, who also went for it — the crowd started chanting “Beat L.A.!”

+“This team’s always shown the ability to be resilient and never quit,” Higashioka said.
+“That’s a credit to all the guys.
+Just putting together good at-bats no matter what.”

-Fried and Padres starter Joe Musgrove exited early with apparent injuries.
+Fried and Padres starter Joe Musgrove exited early with injuries.
 Fried left after the second inning.
 He was hit on the left hip by a ball off the bat of Fernando Tatis Jr. two batters into his outing.
-Musgrove left with two outs in the fourth after throwing two slow curveballs to Matt Olson.
+Musgrove left with right elbow tightness with two outs in the fourth after throwing two slow curveballs to Matt Olson.

+Padres manager Mike Shildt didn’t have an update on Musgrove, other than to say it was the same area of the elbow that sidelined the big right-hander earlier this season.

+“Fortunately, we had the lead,” Shildt said.
+“His leaving with two outs in the fourth was a challenge, but we found solutions and the bullpen was rested and played its part to bring it home.”

 After the Padres took a 5-1 lead in the second, Jorge Soler hit a solo homer in the fifth and Michael Harris II had a two-run shot in the eighth.

 Musgrove threw two slow curves to fall behind Olson 2-1 with two outs in the fourth and was visited by pitching coach Ruben Niebla.
-Padres manager Mike Shildt and an athletic trainer joined them, and Musgrove came out.
+Shildt and an athletic trainer joined them, and Musgrove came out.

 Musgrove, who grew up in suburban El Cajon, had two stints on the injured list with right elbow inflammation this season, costing him a total of 63 games.
 His second stint sidelined him for 2 1/2 months.